Posts Tagged ‘italian’

 November 27, 2011

-a lemon-creamsicle liqueur? yes, please! i’m an expert infuser, but this would be my first liqueur. my mom’s homemade irish cream, with whiskey, eggs, and a mess of other strange things, was completely magickal. this sounds easier: just infuse, heat milk, and combine? i’m in!
+a lemon-creamsicle liqueur? whoa! my mom’s homemade irish cream, with whiskey, eggs, and a mess of other strange things, was completely magickal. this sounds easier: just infuse, heat milk, and combine? i’m in!

 5 lemons